-To open the advanced FTP Backup settings dialog, select Where to Backup from within the backup wizard, select Remote location using FTP, then click Advanced Settings.
+To open the advanced FTP Backup settings dialog, select Where to Backup from within the backup wizard, select Remote location using FTP/FTPS, then click Advanced Settings.

-Address:

-Name or IP address of FTP server.

-Port: 21 FTP server port number.
-Default value is 21.

-User:

-Username for the FTP access account.

-Password:

-FTP access account password.

-Backup directory:

-Path to which the backup should be stored on the server.
+- Protocol: Select whether to use FTP, Secure FTP (FTPS) Implicit mode, or explicit mode. - Address: Name or IP address of FTP server. - Port: FTP server port number.
+Default value is 21 for non-secure transmission. - User: Username for the FTP access account. - Password: FTP access account password. - Backup Directory: Path to which the backup should be stored on the server.
 If path does not exist, GBM will create it.

-Test Connection Perform a test connection to the server, to check that the entered settings are correct.
+Test Connection: Perform a test connection to the server, to check that the entered settings are correct.

-Ad v anced Settings

-Advanced FTP connection settings.
+Advanced Settings: Advanced FTP settings.
 (Controls)